DanielHindi/aws-s3-zipper/README.md

 * `params` object
     * `folderName` : the name of the folder in the bucket
     * `startKey`: optional. return files listed after this file key
+    * `recursive`: bool optional. to zip nested folders or not
 * `callback(err,result)`: the function you want called when the list returns
   * `err`: error object if it exists
   * `result`: